sshyran/parsedown-party/README.md

 Yes.

-### Does this Plugin work with Pressbooks?
+### Is this Plugin compatible with Pressbooks?

-Oh yeah!
+Yes.

 ### I'm a software developer, how can I help?